alvinindra/covid19-indonesia/readme.md

-A website that show cases covid19 in Indonesia.
+A website that displays the total number of COVID-19 cases in Indonesia.

 Use React, Vitejs, Axios